veraaa99/inlamningsuppgift-2-javascript-3/README.md

 First, create an .env file and paste the required variables to connect to the database.

-If you're using npm to run the project, make sure to install the necessary modules by running: `run npm install next --legacy-peer-deps`
+If you're using npm to run the project, make sure to install the necessary modules by running: `npm install next --legacy-peer-deps`

 if the command above does not work, try deleting the package-lock.json file or renaming the project to workhandler, and try again.